 With all the recent hullabaloo about the figurative sense of literally, language enthusiasts have given much thought to this often maligned term.
 Recently we discussed how the metaphorical extension of literally is nothing new—it’s been around since the 1700s—and now we’d like to explore a few other adverbs and their ironic uses.
-Let’s focus on definitely and totally to see if the linguistic development of literally is not an isolated incident but a trend.
+I believe that recent uses of definitely and totally suggest that the linguistic development of literally is not an isolated incident, but a trend.

 In the late 1600s, literally was being used as an emphatic adverb, and the earliest known uses of the figurative literally date from the 1700s.
 A possible scenario: the stress put on the emphatic sense of literally soon carried over to the ironic sense, which linguists remind enraged masses, was used by the likes of Alexander Pope and Charles Dickens generations before any of us were born.

 To a certain extent, definitely and totally can be seen to parallel the linguistic development of literally, from literal to emphatic to ironic.
 Because the ironic uses of definitely and totally are still very new, we’ll look to language innovators such as teens, twenty-somethings and techies for some insight on the use of these terms.
 Let’s start with definitely.
 On the teen-girl-geared website Rookiemag.com, one writer’s bio reads as follows: